awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 # Amazon EKS troubleshooting<a name="troubleshooting"></a>

 This chapter covers some common errors that you may see while using Amazon EKS and how to work around them\.
-If you need to troubleshoot specific Amazon EKS areas, see the separate [Troubleshooting IAM](security_iam_troubleshoot.md), [Troubleshooting issues in Amazon EKS Connector](troubleshooting-connector.md), and [Troubleshooting issues in ADOT Amazon EKS add\-on](troubleshooting-adot.md) topics\.
+If you need to troubleshoot specific Amazon EKS areas, see the separate [Troubleshooting IAM](security_iam_troubleshoot.md), [Troubleshooting issues in Amazon EKS Connector](troubleshooting-connector.md), and [Troubleshooting for ADOT using EKS Add\-Ons](https://aws-otel.github.io/docs/getting-started/adot-eks-add-on/troubleshooting) topics\.

 For other troubleshooting information, see [Knowledge Center content about Amazon Elastic Kubernetes Service](https://repost.aws/tags/knowledge-center/TA4IvCeWI1TE66q4jEj4Z9zg/amazon-elastic-kubernetes-service) on *AWS re:Post*\.